 - They weren’t present or were busy when you knocked.

-Combining text messages with door canvassing
+Combining text messages with door canvassing in politics

 A Research Gate study found a 3% increase in the likelihood of voting following a text message reminder.
 Political campaigns across ideologies have understood this power of text messages in voter mobilization and have adopted the technology to persuade supporters to vote.

 However, door-to-door campaigning remains the most effective method of getting out the vote, followed by phone canvassing.

 Why, then, should you combine text messages with a door-knocking campaign?
 The simple answer is to: